DeWalt FlexVolt Table Saw Review

 - Power-Loss Reset prevents accidental re-starts following a power disruption when the switch is left in the “on” position

-- Metal roll cage base offer greater durability than plastic bases
+- Metal roll cage base offers greater durability than plastic bases

 - Table coating reduces friction for smoother cutting